Fenway Health offers a wide range of patient services:

 We are committed to providing you with the highest quality care, and as such:

-- Fenway Health is affiliated with Beth Israel Deaconess Medical Center, a major teaching hospital of Harvard Medical School.
+- Fenway Health is affiliated with Beth Israel Lahey Health and Children’s Hospital, two major teaching hospitals of Harvard Medical School.

 - Fenway Health is accredited by the Joint Commission, the nation’s pre-eminent standards-setting and accrediting body in health care.